zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject (in beta phase).md

 -   Ignore: The CSV file contains header information, but the CSV column name can not be used as the column name in the Select.
 -   None: The CSV file contains no header information, and the value can be default.

- Child Node: None
+ Child node: None

  Parent node: CSV\(input\)

  |
 |RecordDelimiter|String| Specifies line breaks for a CSV, encoded in Base64.
 The default value is\\n \(optional\).
 The value before decoding is at most two characters, expressed as an ANSI character. \\n used in Java indicates a line break.

- Child Node: None
+ Child node: None

  Parent node: CSV \(input, output\)